 Recently he helped launch an initiative at Temple University, his former residency site.
 Opening it to all medical school students in Philadelphia, Zeeshan collaborated to create a forum, a kind of open mic night, for individuals to share their stories.

 Last February, something similar occurred at Alpert Medical School (AMS) in Providence.
 Through a collaboration between AMS students and The Brown/Trinity Repertory MFA Theater Program, “Progress Notes” became a forum for raw and honest stories about the various medical school experiences that rarely are discussed in the hallways of school or in the hospitals.
 From the poignant to the hilarious, the mundane to the moving, these monologues discussed anatomy, studying, personal lives (or lack thereof), patient interactions, the inspirational and everything in between.

-Sarah Bourne and Jack Arsenault, both 2nd-year AMS students, worked with Addie Gorlin of the Trinity Rep program and the Office of Student Affairs to launch “Progress Notes.”
+Sarah Bourne and Jack Arsenault, both second-year medical students at Brown, worked with Addie Gorlin of the Trinity Rep program and the Office of Student Affairs to launch “Progress Notes.”
 Our experiences in medicine and health care, or people we know, or even strangers we meet, “really affect the way we go into our next clinical experience,” Sarah says.
 Sharing stories is a way to build community and to know you are not alone.